ssuryanarayanan/Qi-Docs/docs/Filter Expressions.rst

 **Logical Operator Examples**

-These examples assume that the event Qi Type includes a field named ‘Value’ of type double:
+The following examples assume that the Qi Type event includes a field named ‘Value’ of type double:

 - "Value eq 1.0"
 - "Value ne 15.6"